mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployments.md

 ## Environmental Deployments

-In order to execute a deploy, it is necessary to produce the [[environment|environment]] to which that deployment is intended to run.
+In order to execute a deploy, it is necessary to produce the [[environment]] to which that deployment is intended to run.
 This involves a cascading series of steps for each environmental deployment until the executor reaches the limits of its capacity.

 We refer to this form of [[bootstrapping]] as the "apple pie" method, per Dr. Sagan's statement.